Updated 12 Mar 2021

-Mobile phones have become a staple in every family with kids, especially since staying connected has become paramount for parents to ensure their child’s safety.
-This growing dependence on digital connectivity has created an opportunity for mobile providers to leverage of families’ need to lead their digital lives, easily and cost effectively.
+Mobile phones have become a staple in every family, especially since staying connected has become paramount for parents to ensure their child’s safety.
+Families growing dependence on digital connectivity has created an opportunity for mobile providers to leverage family needs to lead their digital lives, easily and cost-effectively.

 In this modern digital age, it is common to equip kids with a mobile phone for parents to stay connected to them for security reasons and to give them their first taste of independence.
 As mobile phones continue to be the main mode of contact between parents and kids, network providers continue to innovate their service offerings to suit these varying needs.

-The problem family plans were brought in to solve was that of exceeding the monthly data allowance that resulted in an increased mobile bill, dealing with different service providers and their customer service terms and conditions.
+The problem family plans were brought in to solve was that of exceeding the monthly data allowance that resulted in a more expensive mobile bill, dealing with different service providers and their customer service terms and conditions.
 The key element of a family plan is a shared data allowance.
 The best way to understand it is to “think of data allowance as a milkshake the family can share”.
-Not only does it bundle your family’s plans under one account, it allows you to keep your family’s data consumption in check.
+Not only does it bundle your family’s plans under one account, but it also allows you to keep your family’s data consumption in check.

-While single mobile plans are easy to understand, the main aspects of a family plan can be summarized in the following points:
+While single mobile plans are easy to understand, the main aspects of a family plan such as fixed costs, single bills and unlimited plans can be summarized in the following points.